SolardiaX/CyInstaller/docs/modules.rst

       |- docs
       |- test

-That means the app has a share module in 'app-root/share', and two modules have seperate entries which are 'app-root/web/src/server.py' and 'app-root/schedule/src/server.py'.
+That means the app has a share module in 'app-root/share', and two modules have separate entries which are 'app-root/web/src/server.py' and 'app-root/schedule/src/server.py'.

 Now you can use the `modules` option in your `CyInstaller` configration file to package them.